Why The Auto Insurance Company Is Not On Your Side

 The insurance claims adjuster may ask you to sign medical authorizations to obtain all of your private medical records.
 The problem here is that if you are without legal counsel, the forms are sometimes drafted to allow the insurance company to:

-⇒ Obtain all of your medical records and not just the ones about the accident.
-I routinely see forms asking for information pertaining to private issues such as HIV, psychiatric treatment or alcohol-related problems.
-These forms are asking you to voluntarily disclose private health information that goes beyond the scope of what the insurance company is entitled to review in terms of your injuries from an accident;
+- Obtain all of your medical records and not just the ones about the accident.
+I routinely see forms asking for information pertaining to private issues such as HIV, psychiatric treatment, or alcohol-related problems.
+These forms ask you to voluntarily disclose private health information that goes beyond the scope of what the insurance company is entitled to review in terms of your injuries from an accident.

 You may be placed under video surveillance to try and catch you in a moment during your daily activities when you look “normal” rather than injured.
 The insurance company will pretend to be your friend and, at first, tell you to get medical care.
 Then, in the middle of your care, they may dissuade you from further care, even though your treating doctors say otherwise.
 Worse, they may refuse to pay for any further medical care without reviewing the medical evidence of the injuries.
 All of the above reasons should indicate why and how the insurance company is not on your side.